kwapiszewski95/F-Secure_internship/README.md

 <h1>Readme</h1>

-Note from author: I was not able to continue with Docker-related tasks, due to some problems with virtual machine I'm using.
-Also time for solving those exercises wasn't best for me because of exam session on University (my last two exams are on Monday).
+Note from author: I was not able to continue with Docker-related tasks, due to some problems with virtual machine I'm using and no time to dig into this.
+Currently I'm moving back to Poland (I was on Erasmsu student exchange), I had my exams and all papers to deal with.
 Despite that I hope you will give me a chance and invite me for interview - you won't be disappointed :)

 <h2>Simple app</h2>